Pāpāmoa East Interchange start date confirmed

-There will be a one-lane closure heading eastbound towards Paengaroa for up to five days to install a permanent guard rail on the seaward side of the toll road, Tauranga City Council said today.
+There will be a one-lane closure heading eastbound towards Paengaroa for up to five days to install a permanent guard rail on the seaward side of the toll road, Tauranga City Council said on Tuesday.

 There will be a temporary maximum speed limit of 70km/h through the worksite.